amortimer20/sehs-dev/src/pages/courses/python-fundamentals/activities/2-5-nested-if-statements.md

 # End left path
 elif choice == "right":
-  print("You decide to take the right path.") print("While walking the path, you find a box of Ho Hos, a delicious treat...\n") choice = input("Do you eat them or save them for later? (eat, take) -> ").lower()

-  if choice == "eat":
-    print("It's going to be a long night, so you decide to eat them for sustenance.") elif choice == "take":
-    print("You never know when you'll need some Ho Hos, so you take them with you.") hohos += 1 # Shorthand to add one to a variable; Same as hohos = hohos + 1
-  else:
-    print("You decide to leave the Ho Hos alone.")

-  print("\nLater down the trail, you stumble upon an overweight talking dragon named Mortimer the Pudgy.") print("The dragon speaks: 'You bring me treats??'") choice = input("Do you give Mortimer the pudgy your Ho Hos? (yes, no) -> ")
+  print("You decide to take the right path.") print("\nLater down the trail, you stumble upon an overweight,") print("repulsive looking talking dragon named Mort the Pudgy.") print("The dragon speaks: 'Did you bring me snack cakes??'")

-  # Use ( ) for order of operations
+  choice = input("Do you have a treat to give this foul creature? (yes, no) -> ")

-  if (choice == "yes" or choice == "y") and hohos > 0:
+  if choice == "yes" and twinkies >= 1:
-    print("Me love Ho Hos!!!
-Here take gold!") print("The dragon grants you the gold he was guarding.\n") gold_amount = int(input("How much gold do you take? -> "))
+    print("Me love Twinkie!!!
+Here take gold!")
+    print("The dragon grants you the gold he was guarding.\n") gold_amount = int(input("How much gold do you take? -> "))